tnwei/vqgan-clip-app/README.md

 The steps for setup are based on the Colab referenced above.
 Atm the procedure is a bit messy, there's probably room for improvement here.

-1. Git clone this repo.
-After that, `cd` into the repo and run: `git clone https://github.com/openai/CLIP` and `git clone https://github.com/CompVis/taming-transformers`.
-2. Install `exempi` from your system's package manager.
-On Debian-based systems, should be `sudo apt install exempi`.
-3. Install the required Python libraries.
+1. Install the required Python libraries.
 Using `conda`, run `conda env create -f environment.yml`
+2. Git clone this repo.
+After that, `cd` into the repo and run: `git clone https://github.com/CompVis/taming-transformers`.
+(Update to pip install when either of [these](https://github.com/CompVis/taming-transformers/pull/89) [two](https://github.com/CompVis/taming-transformers/pull/81) PRs are merged)
-4. Download the pretrained weights and config files using links in the `download-weights.sh` script.
+3. Download the pretrained weights and config files using links in the `download-weights.sh` script.
 Note that that all of the links are commented out by default.
 Recommend to download one by one, as some of the downloads can take a while.
 You'll want to at least have both the ImageNet weights, which are used in the reference notebook.

 ## Usage